 Who’s Clay Henry?
 He was the town’s beer-guzzling mayor.
 He was also a goat.
 Yes, you read that right, the town elected a goat as mayor.

-While we didn’t see this goat drink beer (and nor would I want to feed a goat beer), it apparently still runs in the family.
+While we didn’t see this goat drink beer (and nor would I want to feed a goat beer), the love of cerveza apparently still runs in the family.

 Go golfing in the desert